-Kent Peterson, senior editor at UpWell, has followed consumer health issues for decades.
-He has also produced award-winning work in television and radio.
+Kent Peterson, senior editor at UpWell, has also produced award-winning work in television and radio.

 I don’t have diabetes, but I have great respect for people who manage it successfully because they carefully watch everything they eat—and I know I’d be lousy at that.
 I have fallen into indulgent diet habits, especially when it comes to sweets.
 I never met a candy, cake, or cookie I didn’t like—and I devour them all on the spot.